felixrieseberg/slack-archive/README.md

 https://{your-team-name}.slack.com/api/oauth.access?client_id={your-client-id}&client_secret={your-client-secret}&code={your-code}"
 ```

 Your browser should now be returning some JSON including a token.
 Make a note of it - that's what we'll use.
-Paste it in the command line, OR create a file called `.TOKEN` in the slack-archive directory (created when the command is first run) and paste it in there.
+Paste it in the command line, OR create a file called `.token` in the slack-archive directory (created when the command is first run) and paste it in there.